-Kendrick Lamar, Female Nominees Lead Major Grammy Nominations
+Kendrick Lamar, Brandi Carlile Among Top Nominees For 2019 Grammys

 Make Room — Jonathan McReynolds

-The Other Side — The Walls
+The Other Side — The Walls Group

-Group A Great Work — Brian Courtney Wilson
+A Great Work — Brian Courtney Wilson

 Best Latin Pop Album